unfulvio/wp-php-console/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+If you were installing this plugin by downloading a zip from the GitHub repo, please be aware to run `composer install` first

 = 1.3.7 =
 To improve compatibility with other plugins, now stores session data in a file.